wn-doolittle/caliper-spec/caliper.md

 ### C.3 Annotation
 A Caliper [Annotation](#annotation) is a generic type that represents a comment, explanation, highlight, mark, note, question or tag linked to a [DigitalResource](#digitalResource).
 The act of sharing a [DigitalResource](#digitalResource) with others is also considered a form of annotation.

+Utilize [Annotation](#annotation) only if no suitable subtype exists to represent the annotation being described.

 #### Supertype
 [Entity](#entity)